Forms of presentation you can have

 Workshop (WONCA Network Workshop or regular workshop): 60 or 75 minutes.
 Interactive group sessions about relevant topics for GP/FM, can also be used to train practical skills

 - WONCA Network Workshop: Only WONCA Networks, SIGs and Working parties are eligible to submit abstracts of WONCA Network Workshops.

 - Regular Workshop: This option is not for Network Workshops.
 Do not use this option if you are submitting a Network workshop for the slot that has been offered to your WONCA Network, SIG or Working party by the Scientific Commitee.

 Symposium: 60 or 75 minutes.
 Presentation and discussion of different aspects of a special topic.
 To apply for a symposium, a framework abstract must be submitted which describes the overall topic, the title of the (max.
 6) individual contributions and the names of the lecturers as well as the added value of a symposium presentation compared to individual lectures.
 It is NOT required to submit individual abstracts of lectures that are included in the symposium.

-Oral – Workshop report from the practice: From practice to research: Ideas about research projects out of GPs/FMs office 4 min presentation, 8 min discussion.
+Oral – From the practice to research: Ideas about research projects out of GPs/FMs office 4 min presentation, 8 min discussion.
 Practitioners get the possibility to combine their own experience with ideas about research

 Oral – Science Slam: popular format of presenting results of scientific work: within 10 minutes you can evoke enthusiasm for science and address the public emotionally.
 They will vote for the best presentations which are proclaimed immediately at the end of the session.